AnkoBG/spestqnko-app/README.md

 # spestqnko-app
-Backend for a mobile focused web app for budgeting
+Front-end for a mobile focused web app for budgeting